sjml/beschi/docs/protocols.md

 * Structs and messages must always have a `_name` property.
 * Struct and message names must be unique.
 * Struct names, message names, and data member names cannot be the same as any of the base types (or `list` or `string`).
+* You cannot have circular references (struct A contains a list of struct B, which contains a struct A).
 * `list_size_type` and `string_size_type`, if specified, must refer to integral types.
 (One of `byte`, `uint16`, `int16`, `uint32`, `int32`, `uint64`, or `int64`)
-* Lists cannot be directly nested, so you can't create a list of floats with `[[float]]`, but you could create a struct that contains a single float and make a list of that.
+* Lists cannot be directly nested, so you can't create a list of lists of floats with `[[float]]`, but you *could* create a struct that contains a single float and make a list of that.
 * You cannot have more than 255 message types in a single protocol.

 (This last point is because the MessageType identifier is represented with a single byte; in practice I have not found this to be a limitation, but it could be easily expanded if need be.)